any-docs/css/content/reference/selectors/_colon_active-view-transition-type/index.md

 ### Parameters

 - `<custom-ident>#`
-  - One or more comma-separated {{cssxref("&lt;custom-ident>")}} values representing the choice of types that can be applied to the active view transition for this selector to match.
+  - One or more comma-separated `&lt;custom-ident>` values representing the choice of types that can be applied to the active view transition for this selector to match.

 ## Description

 [View transition types](/en-US/docs/Web/API/View_Transition_API/Using_types) provide a mechanism by which different **types** can be specified for active view transitions.
 Types can be set on view transitions in multiple ways:

-- For same-document (SPA) view transitions, specify types in the [`types`](/en-US/docs/Web/API/Document/startViewTransition#types) option of the {{domxref("Document.startViewTransition", "startViewTransition()")}} method.
+- For same-document (SPA) view transitions, specify types in the [`types`](/en-US/docs/Web/API/Document/startViewTransition#types) option of the `startViewTransition()` method.
-- For cross-document view transitions, specify types in the [`types`](/en-US/docs/Web/CSS/Reference/At-rules/@view-transition#types) descriptor of the {{cssxref("@view-transition")}} at-rule.
+- For cross-document view transitions, specify types in the [`types`](/en-US/docs/Web/CSS/Reference/At-rules/@view-transition#types) descriptor of the `@view-transition` at-rule.
-- You can also modify the active view transition's types on-the-fly via the {{domxref("ViewTransition.types", "types")}} property of the corresponding `ViewTransition` object:
+- You can also modify the active view transition's types on-the-fly via the `types` property of the corresponding `ViewTransition` object:
   - For same-document view transitions, this is the `ViewTransition` object returned by the `startViewTransition()` method.
-  - For cross-document view transitions, the `ViewTransition` object is available in the {{domxref("PageSwapEvent.viewTransition", "viewTransition")}} property of the {{domxref("Window.pageswap_event", "pageswap")}} event object in the case of the outgoing page, and the {{domxref("PageRevealEvent.viewTransition", "viewTransition")}} property of the {{domxref("Window.pagereveal_event", "pagereveal")}} event object in the case of the incoming page.
+  - For cross-document view transitions, the `ViewTransition` object is available in the `viewTransition` property of the `pageswap` event object in the case of the outgoing page, and the `viewTransition` property of the `pagereveal` event object in the case of the incoming page.
-  - You can also access the active `ViewTransition` via the {{domxref("Document.activeViewTransition")}} property.
+  - You can also access the active `ViewTransition` via the `Document.activeViewTransition` property.
 This provides a consistent way to access the active view transition in any context.

 Once the active view transition has one or more types set on it, the `:active-view-transition-type()` pseudo-class can be applied to the document root element to set custom styles for each type.
 The pseudo-class takes a comma-separated list of types as its argument to specify the types that can be set on the active view transition for the selector to be matched.